Japan looks for growth and influence from Islamic finance boom

 In February, Japan's financial regulator said it would study relaxing rules for domestic banks to use Islamic financial products, potentially opening the world's second largest bond market to sukuk, or Islamic bonds.

-Over the past year, Bank of Tokyo-Mitsubishi UFJ (BTMU)[MTFGTU.UL] (8306.T), Japan's largest lender, and Sumitomo Mitsui Banking Corp [SUMFGI.UL] (8309.T) have expanded their Islamic finance activities overseas.
+Over the past year, Bank of Tokyo-Mitsubishi UFJ (BTMU), Japan's largest lender, and Sumitomo Mitsui Banking Corp have expanded their Islamic finance activities overseas.

 "To fully respond to this opportunity BTMU is considering handling Islamic finance at its Dubai branch, its hub for the Middle East, subject to regulatory approval," a spokesperson for the bank said.